foxhound87/mobx-react-form/docs/validation/plugins/YUP/setup.md

 ## Enabling YUP Object Schema Validator

-`jquense/yup` is not included in the package, so you have to install it manually.
+`yup` is not included in the package, so you have to install it manually.

-First of all install [jquense/yup](https://github.com/jquense/yup) to enable the `YUP` plugin.
+First of all install [yup](https://github.com/jquense/yup) to enable the `YUP` plugin.

 ```bash
 npm install --save yup